-In the short term, symptoms include weakness, muscle cramps, abnormal sensations such as tingling, burning and numbness (paresthesias), memory loss, impaired judgment and headache.
+In the short term, symptoms include weakness, severe muscle cramps (tetany), abnormal sensations such as tingling, burning and numbness (paresthesia), memory loss, impaired judgment and headache.
 Patients often experience decreased quality of life.
-Over the long-term, this complex disorder can increase risk of major complications, such as extraskeletal calcium depositions, occurring within the brain, lens of the eye, and kidneys, which can lead to impaired renal function.
+Over the long term, this complex disorder can increase risk of major complications, such as extraskeletal calcium depositions occurring within the brain, lens of the eye, and kidneys, which can lead to impaired renal function.

-Until recently, hypoparathyroidism remained among the few hormonal insufficiency states not treated by replacement of the missing hormone.
-Conventional therapy for hypoparathyroidism with active vitamin D analogs and calcium supplementation do not fully control the disease and may lead to renal disease caused by progressive calcification of the kidney and kidney stones resulting from increased calciuria.
-As a result, patients with hypoparathyroidism have an estimated 4-fold greater risk of renal disease compared to healthy controls.
+Until recently, HP remained among the few hormonal insufficiency conditions not treated by replacement of the missing hormone.
+Standard of care with active vitamin D analogs and calcium supplementation do not fully control the disease and may contribute to risk of renal disease.
+This is due to progressive calcification of the kidney and kidney stones due to increased calciuria (urinary calcium).
+As a result, patients with HP have an estimated 4-fold to 8-fold greater risk of renal disease compared to healthy controls.

 Hypoparathyroidism is defined as a decrease or lack of parathyroid hormone, leading to low levels of calcium in the blood and an increase in serum phosphorus.
 Calcium and/or vitamin D supplementation can help relieve symptoms, but these treatments can have undesirable side effects including an increased risk of kidney stones and chronic kidney disease.